 The National Federation of the Blind of New York knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.
 The NFB is the only organization that believes in the full capacity of blind people and has the power, influence, diversity, and determination to help transform our dreams into reality.

 ACBNY is the state affiliate of The American Council Of The Blind.
-Its purpose is to support and promote the educational, vocational and social advancement of blind and visually impaired persons.
+Its purpose is to support and promote the educational, vocational and social advancement of people who are blind and low vision.

 New York City Black Deaf Advocates, NYCBDA, Chapter 4, was founded in 1983, our mission is to better inform ourselves and the Deaf Community about the rights and responsibilities of black deaf individuals.
 We also identify, examine and disseminate information related to the impact of social, economic, educational, political, religions and health issues through the medium of forums, panels, lectures and workshops as well as increased leadership development and job opportunities for Black Deaf persons and to further their potentials.